eldief/TokenizedShares/README.md

 Unlock maximum composability for your protocol setting your custom `ITokenizedShares` as royalties recipient.
 Royalites can be accrued on proxied `ITokenizedShares` and later proportionally released to shares `owners` by anyone.

 A `keeperShares` fee can be set during proxy creation to involve keepers in share releasing when profitable.

-Granularity can be custom defined on protocol implementation, you can decided if `ITokenizedShares` is for accruing royalties for whole collection or for a single token.
-Both examples can be found [here](https://github.com/eldief/TokenizedShares/tree/main/src/examples).
+Granularity can be custom defined on protocol implementation, you can decide if `ITokenizedShares` is for accruing royalties for a whole collection, multiple collections or for a single token.
+Examples can be found [here](https://github.com/eldief/TokenizedShares/tree/main/src/examples).

 Being ERC1155 or ERC20 tokens, TokenizedShares can be traded freely on the open market allowing for more building blocks to be developed on.

 Buying a TokenizedShare of a collection would allow it's owner to bet on a collection volume, removing floor price from the equation.